Dark Mode

 Verify your eligibility for Green Card renewal by confirming whether you are within the renewal window mentioned above.

-If you do not see an expiration date on the front of your Green Card, the U.S. Citizenship and Immigration Services (USCIS) recommends filing a renewal application, as most old versions are no longer valid.
+Don’t see an expiration date on the front of your Green Card?
+USCIS recommends filing a renewal application, as most old versions are no longer valid.

 Complete Form I-90, Application to Replace Permanent Resident Card.
 Provide accurate and up-to-date information.